overleaf/toolkit/doc/overview.md

 When you set up Overleaf using the toolkit, you will start with Community Edition, and can easily switch to Server Pro by changing just one setting.

-## Docker, Docker-Compose, and Overleaf
+## Docker, Compose, and Overleaf

-The toolkit uses [Docker](https://www.docker.com) and [Docker-Compose](https://docs.docker.com/compose/) to run the Overleaf software in an isolated sandbox.
-While we do recommend becoming familiar with both Docker and Docker-Compose, we also aim to make it as easy as possible to run Overleaf on your own computer.
+The toolkit uses [Docker](https://www.docker.com) and [Compose](https://docs.docker.com/compose/) to run the Overleaf software in an isolated sandbox.
+While we do recommend becoming familiar with both Docker and Compose, we also aim to make it as easy as possible to run Overleaf on your own computer.

 ## How do I get the Toolkit?